-And, I did all of this while being so compassionate for the needs of others, understanding their disappointments without turning them into my disappointments.
+And, I stopped betraying myself while being so compassionate for the needs of others, understanding their disappointments without turning them into my disappointments.

 I’ve also habitually felt responsible for everyone else’s emotions, often feeling like I have to fix whatever’s going on, make everything ok, or alleviate any suffering.

 We are not individually responsible for the disappointments of others.